imath/wp-idea-stream/readme.txt

 * Plugin birth..

 == Upgrade Notice ==

 = 2.1.0 =

 Please be sure to use at least WordPress 4.1 before upgrading/downloading this plugin.
+If you are using BuddyPress, make sure to upgrade to version 2.2 before upgrading to WP Idea Stream 2.1.1.
+Back up your database and files (in case you want to roll back to previous version).

+= 2.1.0 =
+Please be sure to use at least WordPress 4.1 before upgrading/downloading this plugin.